 Unless you’re retiring from medicine, a ban on new patients is never permanent.
 This makes it hard for other doctors, insurers, and existing patients to keep track of your current status.
 Your fellow physicians could stop referring you, because they won’t want to recommend a provider who might be unavailable to someone who needs medical attention now.
 It’s much easier for everyone to suggest a doctor who takes an always-open approach to patient acquisition.

 Everyone wins when you make the patient experience more interactive, effectively streamlining operations to accommodate more patients.
-According to an article on Advisory Board, 81 percent of patients would schedule a doctor’s appointment online if they could, and 40 percent of patients would consider switching providers for online access.
+According to an article on Advisory Board, 81 percent of patients would schedule a doctor’s appointment online if they could, and 40 percent of patients would consider switching providers for doctors with online access.
 Plus, our research shows 26 percent of appointments scheduled were for the same day or next day, making it easy for both new and longtime patients to fill up empty time slots.

 Providing intake forms in advance also cuts down on waiting time and subsequent delays.
 When new patients are able to complete paperwork in advance, they arrive ready to see the doctor.